Skip to main content

 · Personal work-related grievances – if you are a current or former Employee of CDC and wish to report a grievance that relates to you alone in the context of your tenure at CDC please contact CDC’s People & Culture team or your manager (for current Employees) to discuss the matter.
 Examples of personal work-related grievances might include:

-o a complaint of bullying, harassment, discrimination or other unfair treatment; or
+o a complaint of bullying, harassment, discrimination or other unfair treatment

 3.4 Reasonable basis for making the disclosure